Bizarre robot dogs sporting Musk, Zuckerberg heads torment visitors in Berlin museum — as part of creepy influencer exhibit

 Opening excerpt (first ~120 words) tap to expand

 World News Bizarre robot dogs sporting Musk, Zuckerberg heads torment visitors in Berlin museum — as part of creepy influencer exhibit By Caitlin McCormack Published April 28, 2026, 11:13 p.m.
-ET Their taking a bit out of Berlin.
+ET They’re taking a bite out of Berlin.
 A pack of robot dogs donning creepy lifelike heads of the most powerful influencers — ranging from the world’s richest man Elon Musk to renowned pop artist Andy Warhol — moved into a German museum in the latest stop for the odd traveling exhibit.
 The cyborg canines are all fitted with hyper-realistic silicone heads modeled after Mark Zuckerberg, Jeff Bezos, Pablo Picasso, and other modern industry elites.
 4 The “Regular Animals” interactive exhibit is at the National Gallery in Berlin, Germany.

 …